raffaelschneider/walnut/docs/WALNUT_SPECIFICATION.md

    conventions, and file formats for personal knowledge bases.
 It
    emphasizes:

-   - **Simplicity**: Adhering to the KISS (Keep It Simple, Stupid) principle for ease of use and maintenance.
+   *  Simplicity: Adhering to the KISS (Keep It Simple, Stupid)

+   *  principle for ease of use and maintenance.

-   - **Open Formats**: Utilizing plain text formats like Markdown, YAML, and BibTeX to ensure longevity and accessibility.
+   *  Open Formats: Utilizing plain text formats like Markdown, YAML, and BibTeX to ensure longevity and accessibility.

-   - **POSIX Compatibility**: Allowing interaction with the knowledge base using standard POSIX tools such as `grep`, `find`, `awk`, and `sed`.
+   *  POSIX Compatibility: Allowing interaction with the knowledge base using standard POSIX tools such as `grep`, `find`, `awk`, and `sed`.

-   - **Flexibility**: Adapting to individual workflows and preferences.
+   *  Flexibility: Adapting to individual workflows and preferences.

-   - **Extensibility**: Encouraging the development and sharing of custom tools and scripts.
+   *  Extensibility: Encouraging the development and sharing of custom tools and scripts.

 4. Directory Structure